What is a Milk Frother?

 The froth will automatically rise to the top, but if aesthetics are important then prevent the foam from exiting the frothing pitcher with a spoon until the milk has been poured, then simply pour the foam on top.
 Garnish as you like, sit back and enjoy.
 Cappuccinos are very easy to make and especially newbie friendly!

-How to Make Hot Chocolate with Milk Frother
+How to Make Hot Chocolate With Milk Frother

 You can find literally dozens of hot chocolate recipes on the internet, and any of them can be tweaked to make use of your milk frother.
 If you’re looking for a dead-simple, absolutely delicious hot chocolate recipe that incorporates your new favorite machine, however, this is it: